Deadline for Aadhaar-PAN linking extended till Jun 30

-New Delhi, March 31 (IANS) In a relief for taxpayers, the Centre has again extended the deadline for linking of Aadhaar number with the Permanent Account Number (PAN) till June 30 this year.
+New Delhi: In a relief for taxpayers, the Centre has again extended the deadline for linking of Aadhaar number with the Permanent Account Number (PAN) till June 30 this year.

 The previous deadline ended on Wednesday, March 31.